Open-ForBC/OpenForBC-Benchmark/benchmarks/matmul_benchmark/README.md

 ## Devices supported:

-The computation is performed both in CPU and GPU.
+The computation is performed both on CPU and GPU.
 The benchmark output reports the execution time of both the devices.